H3rN4n/api-simulator/README.md

 api-simulator
 =============

-Jquery Plugin that simulate a api reload behavior in a site how works entirely in backend
+Jquery Plugin that simulates an api reload behavior in a site how works entirely in backend